April Sales and Traffic Down While Input Costs Continue to Flatten

 Unsurprisingly, a large percentage of builders reported decreased year-over-year sales and significantly decreased traffic.
 Those numbers are expected to go up in future months as shelter-in-place restrictions continue to be lifted.
 The quality of traffic also appears to be improving, likely because buyers who are still shopping despite COVID-19 are likely to be more serious about buying a home.

-Highlights from the latest Builder Intelligence Report
+Highlights from the latest State of the Industry Report

 Sales and traffic.
 A record low 22 percent of respondents reported year-over-year increases in sales orders, down from 28 percent in March and 47 percent in April 2019.
 Fifty-two percent reported year-over-year decreases in sales, a record high, compared to 46 percent in March and 23 percent in 2019.
 For traffic, a record low of 16 percent reported increases in year-over-year traffic, while a record high of 74 percent saw declines.
 That compares to 20 percent and 54 percent, respectively, last month.